Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 | Container registries should use private link                           | **No**, as requires additional Private Endpoint and DNS configuration as well as, potentially, additional costs   |
 | API Management services should use a virtual network                   | **No**, as requires additional Virtual Network and Subnet configuration as well as, potentially, additional costs |

+{{< hint type=important >}}

+Whilst every Well-Architected Framework pillar's recommendations should equally be considered by the module owners/contributors, within AVM we are taking an approach to prioritize reliability and security over cost optimization.
+This provides consumers of the AVM modules, by default, more resilient and secure resources and patterns.

+However, please note these defaulted values can be altered via input parameter/variables in each of the modules so that you can meet your specific requirements.

+{{< /hint >}}

 ---

 ## Aren't AVM resource modules too complex for people less skilled in IaC technologies?